oracc/oracc2/bin/nx/README.txt

 nr -- number rendering

-nx aspires to support automated generation of step diagrams from nd data, probably by generating SVG.
+nx will produce simple step diagrams in xhtml and other formats; cases where multiple options exist for a step will be handled in a future version, possibly using SVG.